 For the Gingerbread Loaf:

-- 2 tbsp Candied Orange Peel for garnish
+- 2 tablespoons Candied Orange Peel for garnish

 - In a large mixing bowl, combine together sifted flour, baking powder, salt, sugar and gingerbread spice.
 Add the wet ingredients: melted butter, milk, beaten eggs and molasses.
 Stir well until combined.